Open innovation: Open innovation ecosystem

 The term Open Innovation Ecosystem consists of three parts that describe the foundations of the approach of open innovation, innovation systems and business ecosystems.

 While James F. Moore researched business ecosystems in manufacturing around a specific business or branch, the open model of innovation with the ecosystem theory was recently studied in various industries.
 Traitler et al. researched it 2010 and used it for R&D, stating that global innovation needs alliances based on compatible differences.
 Innovation partnerships based on sharing knowledge represents a paradigm shift toward accelerating co‐development of sustainable innovation.
 West researched open innovation ecosystems in the software industry, following studies in the food industry that show how a small firm thrived and became a business success based on building an ecosystem that shares knowledge, encourages individuals' growth, and embeds trust among participants such as suppliers, alumni chef and staff, and food writers.
 Other adoptions include the telecom industry or smart cities.

 Ecosystems foster collaboration and accelerate the dissemination of knowledge through the network effect, in fact, value creation increases with each actor in the ecosystem, which in turn nurtures the ecosystem as such.

 A digital platform is essential to make the innovation ecosystem work as it aligns various actors to achieve a mutually beneficial purpose.
 Parker explained that with platform revolution and described how networked Markets are transforming the economy.
 Basically there are three dimensions that increasingly converge, i.e. e-commerce, social media and logistics and finance, termed by Daniel Fasnacht as the golden triangle of ecosystems.

 Business ecosystems are increasingly used and drive digital growth.[3] and pioneering firms in China use their technological capabilities and link client data to historical transactions and social behaviour to offer tailored financial services among luxury goods or health services.
 Such open collaborative environment changes the client experience and adds value to consumers.
 The drawback is that it is also threatening incumbent banks from the U.S. and Europe due to its legacies and lack of agility and flexibility.

+Ecosystem-driven open innovation

+Ecosystem-driven open innovation describes an evolution of open innovation from firm-centric collaboration to the orchestration of multi-actor ecosystems—including corporations, startups, universities, investors, government agencies and user communities—aimed at solving complex, system-level challenges.
+Rather than focusing only on inbound/outbound knowledge flows between single organizations, this approach emphasizes shared problem framing, common infrastructure (e.g., data spaces, reference architectures), pooled IP mechanisms, and governance models that enable sustained value creation across the network.
+The formulation has been articulated in practice by innovation practitioner Giancarlo Falconi Canepa (GFC).

+Key features commonly associated with ecosystem-driven open innovation include: